bps-github7/Class_Generator/README.md

 3. interactive mode

 _Optional Arguments:_

-    -h, --help                  show this message and exist
+* h, --help                  show this message and exist

-    -n, --project-name          Provide the name for the project you are creating.
+* n, --project-name          Provide the name for the project you are creating.
 Program execution will create a new directory with the provided name, located in the default directory to contain newly generated class files.

                                 #outdated- needs to get updated when help argument is updated..
-    -c, --class-and-attr        pass in class information string containing dict SYNTAX: '{ "class_name" : "attr, _attr, __attr",
+* c, --class-and-attr        pass in class information string containing dict SYNTAX: '{ "class_name" : "attr, _attr, __attr",
                                 "ABCclass_name" : 'attr1' #abstract base class , "parentclass_name -> childclass_name" : 'p_attr, p_attr2 -> ...child attributes' #inheritance }'

-    -s, --skip-attributes       Use this option to skip defining instance variables for your class.
+* s, --skip-attributes       Use this option to skip defining instance variables for your class.

-    -t, --testing               automatically generate unittests, static analysis, code coverage for generated classes
+* t, --testing               automatically generate unittests, static analysis, code coverage for generated classes

-    -e, --exporting             What should be done with the generated project {tgz, zip, tgz and email req arg : 'name@mail.com', zip and email, tgz and ssh, zip and ssh}
+* e, --exporting             What should be done with the generated project {tgz, zip, tgz and email req arg : 'name@mail.com', zip and email, tgz and ssh, zip and ssh}

 #### 1.1 INPUTS:
 * takes a inline specification (learn more in section 1.5) like so: